EXTENDED DEADLINE: Sunday, December 10, 2023, 11:59 pm EST

 Department Chair (Word Document or PDF)

 This letter should indicate the department’s willingness to free the Fellow from teaching assignments and administrative responsibilities.
 It should specify the proposed course release and resulting course assignment and describe how the department will address the impact, if any, on the department’s undergraduate program.
-Applicants from the Gallatin School can submit a letter from the dean.
+Applicants from the Gallatin School should submit a letter from the dean.

 External Referee (Word Document or PDF)